-Ask any 5th grader what year the Civil War ended and you’ll likely be told 1865.
-A quick bit of math will tell you that was 156 years ago.
+Ask any 5th grader what year the Civil War ended and you’ll likely be told 1865 – that’s over 150 years ago.

 Ask any American of any age when the last Civil War-era pensioner passed away and they’ll likely guess some time around the mid-1900s.

 But guess what?
 They would be wrong.
 In fact, they would be very wrong.

 Truth be told, the last person still receiving a pension related to service in the Civil War didn’t pass away until June 2, 2020!